Skip to main content

 MEN WHO HAVE SEX WITH MEN

-RACIAL AND ETHNIC GROUPS
+RACIAL AND ETHNIC MINORITIES

-In the United States, some racial and ethnic groups are more affected than others relative to their percentage of the population.
-Because there are higher rates of HIV in these communities, this raises the risk of new infections with each sexual or injection drug use encounter.
-Additionally, a range of social, economic, and demographic factors—such as stigma, discrimination, income, education, and geographic region—affect risk for HIV.
-These factors help to explain why African Americans have worse outcomes on the HIV continuum of care, including lower rates of linkage to care and viral suppression (HIV.gov, 2020b; CDC, 2020b).
+Additionally, among these groups, a range of social, economic, and demographic factors—such as stigma, discrimination, income, education, and geographic region—affect risk for HIV.
+These factors help to explain why African Americans have worse outcomes on the HIV continuum of care, including lower rates of linkage to care and viral suppression (HIV.gov, 2023a; CDC, 2023a).

 PERSONS WHO INJECT DRUGS